ElectionDataAnalysis/electiondata/docs/Testing_Code_with_pytest.md

  * if the test fails, look in the output from the test.

 ## Running the tests
 You will need pytest to be installed on your system (see [pytest installation instructions](https://docs.pytest.org/en/6.2.x/getting-started.html) if necessary).
-Commands are run from the shell
+Commands are run from the shell, referencing the local path to the repository
- * dataloading routines: `pytest ~/PycharmProjects/electiondata/tests/dataloading_tests`
+ * dataloading routines: `pytest path/to/repo/tests/dataloading_tests`
- * jurisdiction prep routines: `pytest ~/PycharmProjects/electiondata/tests/jurisdiction_prepper_tests/`
+ * jurisdiction prep routines: `pytest path/to/repo/tests/jurisdiction_prepper_tests/`
- * analysis routines: `pytest ~/PycharmProjects/electiondata/tests/analyzer_tests/  `
+ * analysis routines: `pytest path/to/repo/tests/analyzer_tests/  `